floydpink/old.harimenon.com/source/index.markdown

 The few that are worthy of mention:

- - [Travis CI Mobile](http://floydpink.github.io/Travis-CI/) - Android & iOS applications (done in PhoneGap and ember.js) for Travis CI.
+ - [Mantis CI](http://floydpink.github.io/Mantis-CI/) - Android & iOS applications (done in PhoneGap and ember.js) for Travis CI.
  - [flickr downloadr](http://flickrdownloadr.com) - A flickr download manager for Windows, conceived from a personal need.
  - [lzwCompress.js](http://floydpink.github.io/lzwCompress.js/) - A compression utility spun off from one of the projects I worked for.